PlanckItDev/planck-it/README.md

 # planck-it
 Full Application Life Cycle

-Planck-It aims to increase performance for Application Development
+## Mantras

-- Less manual actions
+- Every Action will cause the most likeliest Reaction! (less manual actions)
-- Less required Ressources
+- Every Reaction will be caused as fast as possible! (less required Ressources)

 ## How ?